-The building roof consists of timber joints spanning between concrete shear walls.
+The building roof consists of timber joints spanning between RC shear walls.
 The joists support timber purlins supporting aluminium roof sheeting.
-The joists are typically 4" x 2" timber beams spaced 2' (~610mm) apart.
-The joists are connected to the shear walls with $\frac{1}{2}$ " bolts at 2' (~610mm) spacing.
+The joists are typically 4" x 2" timber beams spaced 2' 9" apart.
+The joists are connected to the shear walls with $\frac{1}{2}$ " bolts at 2' 6" spacing.
 Bolt embedment into the shear walls is not known.

-The roof has no clearly defined diaphragm or bracing and therefore it has been assumed that the lateral loads distribute to the shear walls based on tributary area.
-Refer to Figure 3-8 for a typical roof cross
+The roof has no clearly defined diaphragm and therefore it has been assumed that the lateral loads distribute to the shear walls based on tributary area.
+Refer to Figure 3.9 for a typical roof cross section.